Donate Sponsor

 Why doesn’t my cat wiggle before pouncing?

-A cat’s hunting behaviour can feature several steps, including stalking, crouching, wiggling, pouncing and bunny kicking.
-These are innate behaviours that are built into them, but not all cats will perform every step every time.
+These are in-built behaviours, but not all cats will perform every step every time.
 If your cat doesn’t wiggle their butt before they attack, there’s no need to worry.
 It’s good to give them lots of different options for play though, so they have the opportunity to wiggle if they want to.
-Try using fishing rod toys that you can drag along the floor for them to stalk and pounce on, ping pong balls that they can swat around themselves, and kicker toys that they can practice their bunny kicking on.
-Using appropriate cat toys will help to prevent them hunting and attacking anything inappropriate, such as your feet!
+Try using:

 long-haired brown tabby kitten stalking across grass lawn